-South Bend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, South Bend is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in South Bend who work in office and administrative support (14.19%), sales jobs (10.11%), and food service (8.06%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Bend is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, South Bend is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in South Bend who work in office and administrative support (10.19%), sales jobs (8.37%), and teaching (8.35%).

-The education level of South Bend citizens is a little higher than the average for US cities and towns: 23.76% of adults in South Bend have at least a bachelor's degree.
+The overall education level of South Bend is somewhat higher than in the average US city of 21.84%: 28.17% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in South Bend in 2010 was $19,482, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $77,928 for a family of four.
+The per capita income in South Bend in 2018 was $24,969, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $99,876 for a family of four.
 However, South Bend contains both very wealthy and poor people as well.